-Underneath, Mr W was asked to 'provide a short statement in your own words as to the reason for establishing the SIPP on an execution only basis...without the use of a professional adviser'.
-And the handwritten statement said 'I am satisfied with the recommendations from the stockbroker.
-I do not wish to pay for the services of a financial adviser.'.
+Underneath, Mr W would have been asked to 'provide a short statement in your own words as to the reason for establishing the SIPP on an execution only basis...without the use of a professional adviser'.
+And Carey has said that Mr W's handwritten statement said 'After a thorough investigation into the options available, I have decided not to use the additional services of a financial adviser'.

-Under the 'Investments' heading of the application form, it said that as Mr W didn't have a financial adviser his investment choices were his responsibility and it would act on these, as long as it was an accepted investment in the scheme.
+In my experience, the 'Investments' heading of the application form said that as Mr W didn't have a financial adviser his investment choices were his responsibility and Carey would act on these, as long as it was an accepted investment in the scheme.
 And that, if at any point Mr W's position changed and appointed a financial adviser then he must let it know.
-This section set out that Mr W wanted to open an advisory dealing account with Cornhill Capital Limited ('Cornhill').
+Carey has said that this section set out that Mr W wanted to open an advisory dealing account with Cornhill Capital Limited ('Cornhill').